Frustrating SEO Problems

 This can be especially painful when a brand happens to be paying for PPC and a knowledge panel appears from another site during a search.

-As we can see, when a user searches for “HubSpot CRM”, a knowledge panel is shown from FinancesOnline.com, which could lead the user away from the actual site that they require, which in this case, is HubSpot.
+It doesn’t seem to follow any patterns.
+As we can see, when a user searches for a branded CRM term, a knowledge panel is shown from a third-party review site, which could lead the user away from the actual site that they require.

 Competitors can also appear for your brand terms if they are bidding on them in paid search.
-You can read about this tactic, and why it might not always be the best idea, in this guide by Ad Espresso.

 Sites suffering from keyword cannibalisation issues

-A largely similar issue to the one mentioned above; if a site creates a lot of content that caters to the same keywords, this could result in serious cannibalisation issues.
+If a site creates a lot of content that caters to the same keywords, this could result in serious cannibalisation issues.

 For instance, if you have supporting articles that discuss the products sold on your site, the end result could be that these pages rank higher than the actual product pages.